LIVENlab/enbios/docs/Experiment.md

 The activities should be defined in a object, where the keys are the "aliases" (arbitrary names for the activities).
 The values are objects as well with one mandatory key `id` and an optional `output' key, which should be a list of 2
 items:
-The output unit and the output amount.
+The output unit and the output magnitude.
 Whenever a scenario does not define an output, the default output will be used.

 The `id` is an object that takes any combination of the following keys: code, database, name, location, unit, (alias).
 Think of them as identifier, that must always allow to uniquely identify